← Illusions of Work

 The first thing the new engineer notices is the silence.
 Not literal silence; people are talking, keyboards are clicking, a standup is wrapping up in the corner.
 The silence is structural.
 No one is on a bridge call.
 No one is in a dependency meeting.
 No one is waiting for an approval that has been stuck in a governance queue for three weeks.
 The work is happening where the work lives, owned by the people who understand it.

-She will learn, over the next three months, that this is what clarity sounds like.
-This chapter describes a year in the life of an organisation that has made the transition.
-Not a utopia but a realistic picture, with remaining tensions, trade-offs, and difficulties acknowledged.
-The problems change in kind: the new problems are the kind that capable people can solve.
-What follows is drawn from real transitions, composited and fictionalised as elsewhere in the book.
-Not every one succeeded fully.
-Some stalled when political will ran out.
+What follows is a year in the life of an organisation that has made the transition: not a utopia but a realistic picture, with remaining tensions and trade-offs acknowledged.
+The account is drawn from real transitions, composited and fictionalised; not every one succeeded fully, and some stalled when political will ran out.

 The transition was a sequence of specific, uncomfortable decisions rather than a programme, each producing a reaction the next decision had to absorb.

 Two layers of middle management were removed.
 Three senior leaders left.
-Forty percent of the product management function was eliminated or repositioned.
+Forty per cent of the product management function was eliminated or repositioned.

 ...